ElhabashyLab/ppi_af3_json/README.md

 Job1,P69905,P68871,2,2
 Job2,Q9Y6K9,O00327,1,1
 ```

+> ⚠️ **Warning:**
-The current input format supports a maximum of two distinct proteins per job, with the option to specify any number of copies for each protein.
+> The current input format supports a maximum of two distinct proteins per job, with the option to specify any number of copies for each protein.
-Scalable modeling of complexes with more than two unique protein types is not currently supported in this repo.
+> Scalable modeling of complexes with more than two unique protein types is not currently supported in this repo.

-# AF3_Submitter
+**5. Create AlphaFold3 JSON Input File**

+This repository includes two helper scripts for generating AlphaFold 3-compatible input files:

+> AF3_json_1seed.py
+> AF3_json_20seeds.py

+These scripts automate the preparation of input data for protein–protein complex modeling.
+The scripts take a CSV file containing protein pairs as input, retrieve corresponding FASTA sequences from UniProt, and generate properly formatted AlphaFold 3 JSON configuration files for each modeling job.
+Each job is created in its own directory within the specified working directory.

+The two scripts differ only in the number of diffusion seeds used:

+> AF3_json_1seed.py uses 1 seed abd produces 5 models per job
+> AF3_json_20seeds.py uses 20 seeds and produces 100 models per job

+Both scripts perform the following steps:

+- Read the input .csv file containing protein pairs to be modeled
+- Fetch FASTA sequences from UniProt using the provided UniProt IDs
+- Save FASTA files locally in each job directory
+- Cache retrieved sequences in a CSV file to avoid redundant downloads
+- Generate AlphaFold 3 JSON input files defining model parameters and sequences

+Here the repo contains two scripts that can help you
+AF3_json_1seed.py and AF3_json_20seeds.py

 This Python script automates the creation of AlphaFold3-compatible JSON configuration files for protein complex modeling.
 It reads a list of protein pairs from a CSV file, retrieves their FASTA sequences from UniProt, saves them locally, and generates a JSON input file for each modeling job.

-> ⚠️ **Warning:**
-> This script submits **only protein complexes** to AlphaFold3 (AF3).
-> It is **not** designed for modeling other molecule types.

-# Overview
+the only difference betwweb the two files is the number of seeds
+the first add one seed which results in 5 models and the second sample using 20 seeds which results in a 100 models

+both take the described input file.
  The script performs the following steps:
 - Reads a CSV file containing the protein pairs to be modeled.
 - Fetches FASTA sequences from UniProt for each UniProt ID.
 - Saves FASTA files in corresponding job directories.